Simplify Healthcare Training with a Video Platform for CME Success

 As healthcare institutions expand, their training needs evolve, and an effective video platform must be able to scale accordingly.

-Scalability is not just about handling more users—it's about managing multiple portals and accounts under one deployment.
+Scalability is not just about handling more users or managing multiple portals and accounts under one deployment.

 This feature is crucial for large healthcare organizations with different departments, regions, or business divisions, each requiring tailored training programs.